fralau/mkdocs-mermaid2-plugin/test/medium/docs/index.md

 ```

 ## Javascript callback
-Check in the web console that a message of that type is displayed:
+Check **in the web console** that a message of that type is displayed:

 ```
 Hello, this is myMermaidCallbackFunction mermaid-1598273751083 14:55:51
 ```

-This is the result of this directive:
+This is the result of this directive in the config file:

 ```
 extra_javascript: